Resource Management Act 1991

 The Resource Management Act (RMA) passed in 1991 in New Zealand is a significant, and at times, controversial Act of Parliament.
 The RMA promotes the sustainable management of natural and physical resources such as land, air and water.
 New Zealand's Ministry for the Environment describes the RMA as New Zealand's principal legislation for environmental management.

 The RMA and the decisions made under it by district and regional councils and in courts affect both individuals and businesses in large numbers, and often in very tangible ways.
 The Act has variously been attacked for being ineffective in managing adverse environmental effects, or overly time-consuming and expensive and concerned with bureaucratic restrictions on legitimate economic activities.

-In February 2021, the Government confirmed that the RMA is to be replaced by three separate acts.
-These will be the Natural and Built Environment Bill (NBA), the Strategic Planning Bill (SPA), and the Climate Change Adaptation Bill (CAA).
-These new laws are to be drafted and implemented within the current term of Government.